IQSS/dataverse/doc/sphinx-guides/source/container/base-image.rst

 +++++++++

 This environment variables represent certain locations and might be reused in your scripts etc.
-These variables aren't meant to be reconfigurable and reflect state in the filesystem layout!
+All of these variables aren't meant to be reconfigurable and reflect state in the filesystem layout!

+**Writeable at build time:**

+The overlay filesystem of Docker and other container technologies is not meant to be used for any performance IO.
+You should avoid *writing* data anywhere in the file tree at runtime, except for well known locations with mounted volumes backing them (see below).

+The locations below are meant to be written to when you build a container image, either this base or anything building upon it.
+You can also use these for references in scripts, etc.

 .. list-table::
     :align: left